No, there are no prerequisistes to take the exam.

-We hold one exam a month at venues around the UK.
-Please see this link for more information about venues.
+We hold one examination window a month, usually over a working week, in which candidates can schedule exam units.
 Once you have registered for the website a full list of relevant sittings will be displayed.
 If you would like to view a list of provisional sittings, please click here.

 Yes, the content in section 4.2.4 of Volume 1 of the learning materials (accredited Certificate and Diploma) may be examined in all other units.
 You should bring a calculator to all exams.